 open/close all folders

 - The Lord of the Rings.
-Aragorn is accepted as king of Gondor when he uses his medical knowledge (acquired as a Ranger) after the battle of Minas Tirith.
+Aragorn is accepted as king of Gondor when he uses his medical knowledge (presumably from both being a Ranger and spending his early years in Rivendell, a literal Hidden Elf Village) after the battle of Minas Tirith.

 - Parodied in Guards!
 Guards!: when a group of royalists start claiming the King will right all wrongs, Vimes demands to know what wrongs the people of Ankh-Morpork are suffering.
 Someone comes up with "premature baldness", and another instantly replies "Ah, kings can cure that, you know."

 - Similarly in Lords and Ladies, Nanny Ogg says kings are a bit magical because they can cure dandruff.

 - The Bible: Jesus and some of his disciples have the ability to heal people, taken by others as a sign of either divine authority or demonic influence.

 - In Warrior Cats, the leader of the Tribe of Rushing Water is called the Tribe-Healer (or just Healer).
 They serve as leader, spiritual leader, and medic for the Tribe.

 - Played for laughs in Mikhail Uspensky's novel White Horseradish on a Field of Hemp.
 In this world, all kings choose what disease they will be able to heal: diarrhea or scrofula (derived from the Russian proverb "If it's not diarrhea, it's scrofula", meaning "Something bad just has to happen").
 Every king chooses scrofula, because it's less widespread, less messy and stinky.